quadsproject/quads/README.md

 ## Installing QUADS
    - We support modern Fedora OS distributions using RPM packages.
-   - While we will provide Docker/container files this is more for CI testing and isn't recommended or properly maintained for production deployments.

 ### Installing QUADS from RPM
    - We build RPM packages for the Fedora distribution.